Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # To do

-- perfect emulation of the dithering strategy of the Game Boy Camera
+- A perfect emulation of the dithering strategy of the Game Boy Camera
 - A Game Boy printer emulator based on this exact same hardware with fancy display during printing

 # Acknowledgments